oxc-project/acorn-test262/test-typescript/tests/cases/compiler/sourceMap-StringLiteralWithNewLine.ts.md

                   "start": 143,
                   "end": 176,
-                  "raw": "\"test 2\\\nisn't this a lot of fun\"", "value": "test 2isn't this a lot of fun" }
+                  "raw": "\"test 2\\\nisn't this a lot of fun\"", "value": "test 2isn't this a lot of fun", "regex": null,
+                  "bigint": null
+                }
               }
             ],